-Converting a Chipyard config (one in chipyard/src/main/scala to run in FireSim is simple.
+An alternative method to prepending the FireSim config fragments in the FireSim build recipe is to create a new "permanent" FireChip custom configuration, which includes the FireSim config fragments.
 We are using the same target (top) RTL, and only need to specify a new set of connection behaviors for the IOs of that module.
 Simply create a matching config within generators/firechip/src/main/scala/TargetConfigs that inherits your config defined in chipyard.